IMPORTANT: April 18, 2016 is the deadline for submission for the Spring semester. Reviews will resume on September 1, 2016.

 project (ongoing data collection or data analysis) beyond its original approval

-before the project's expiration date.
+of the project's expiration date.
 Projects may be renewed twice over

 the course of the project, resulting in three years total project time.
 If